 Southwest Regional Library, 16835 Sheridan St., Pembroke Pines, FL 33331

 The man made wetland is a great place for a quick stroll along a boardwalk to see wintering ducks such as Blue-winged Teal, Ring-necked Ducks and resident Mottled Ducks.
 A highlight includes the large lavender Purple Swamp Hen that resemble Purple Gallinules.
 They mysteriously appeared in the wetlands along a few years ago.
 This wetland is also home to Common Yellowthroats, Limpkin, other wading birds, and an occasional Northern Harrier.
-This library is past I-75 and Dykes Road.
-Turn right at Jaguar Way and park soon after entering.

 Silver Lakes Wetlands, Near Sheridan St. and I 75, Pembroke Pines, Florida